-Nonprofit organizations must fully answer each question in all the sections of the Investment Justification for the form to be considered complete.
-In their Investment Justification, nonprofit organizations should summarize the most critically important and impactful information.
-The Fiscal Year 2024 Investment Justification is the only document submitted to FEMA by the SAA and should be crafted using the identified threats/risks to your organization, the results of the Vulnerability Assessment of a physical location/structure/building, and details of the requested projects/activities to mitigate or remediate those vulnerabilities with associated estimated costs.
+Nonprofit organizations must fully answer each question in all the sections of the Investment Justification (IJ) for the form to be considered complete.
+For consortium applications, only the lead nonprofit organization must fill out the IJ.
+In their IJ, nonprofit organizations should summarize the most critically important and impactful information.
+The NSGP-NSS IJ is the only document submitted to FEMA by the SAA (and in the case of consortium applications, the Consortium Workbook is also submitted) and should be crafted using the identified threats/risks to your organization, the results of the Vulnerability Assessment of a physical location/structure/building, and details of the requested projects/activities to mitigate or remediate those vulnerabilities with associated estimated costs.
 Nonprofit organizations should describe their current threat/risk.
 While historic risk may be included for context, the IJ should focus on current threats and risks.

-The IJ Checklist is divided by Section and includes the specific required contents of a complete NSGP IJ.
+The IJ Checklist is divided by Section and includes the specific required contents of a complete NSGP-NSS IJ.
 The "Overall Verification" checklist provides general, overall checks for nonprofit organizations to use to verify their work prior to IJ submission.

-Reminder: Applicants may submit up to six application packages for each unique physical location/address/site a nonprofit organization might have.
-Each Investment Justification can request up to \$150,000 per location, with an upper limit of \$450,000 per nonprofit organization across six unique physical locations/addresses, with a maximum of three submissions to each funding stream (NSGP-UA and NSGP-S).
+Reminder: Individual nonprofit applicants may submit up to six application packages for each unique physical location/address/site a nonprofit organization might have.
+Each IJ can request up to \$200200,000 per location, with an upper limit of \$600600,000 per nonprofit organization across six unique physical locations/addresses, with a maximum of three submissions to each funding stream (NSGP-NSS-UA and NSGP-NSS-S).
+Consortium applications have an upper limit of \$1,000,000 per application.
+The \$200,000 per site maximum still applies for each individual nonprofit organization within the consortium.
 The amount of funding requested, and number of submissions, may not exceed these limits.